How to Identify The Flaws in a Sales Strategy

 If you’ve been experiencing a decline in customer retention rates, that’s a sure indication that, somewhere down the line, your sales strategy is producing a less than stellar customer experience.
 Maybe the customer service department isn’t as prompt and courteous as it could be.
 Or maybe the sales staff is dropping the follow-up ball once the sale is made.
 Whatever the problem is, you need to find it and fix it fast.
 Otherwise you’ll find your hard earned customers fleeing to your competitors.

 5. Do we fully understand our competition?

-Plus, knowing what the competition is all about will help your organization to identify and promote within the sales force the unique selling proposition (USP) that will ultimately set your organization apart from the competition.
-Good internal communication is necessary to make sure that all within the organization understand the USP and can effectively communicate it to prospective customers.
+Plus, knowing what the competition is all about will help your organisation to identify and promote within the sales force the unique selling proposition (USP) that will ultimately set your organisation apart from the competition.
+Good internal communication is necessary to make sure that all within the organisation understand the USP and can effectively communicate it to prospective customers.

 6. Once flaws are found in our sales strategy, are we willing to make necessary changes?

 The world of business is constantly changing and in order to remain competitive your sales strategy needs to be able to change with it.
 However, for many companies that is easier said than done, because change is never easy.
 After all, a sales strategy is the product of significant time, effort and ego.
 Subsequently, when flaws are found and old methods that were once tried and true are clearly no longer working, it can be difficult to admit that change is needed.
 To move forward you need to embrace change for what it is, an opportunity to improve your sales strategy and set your organisation even further apart from the competition.